-There is no direct qualification from this tournament to Tokyo 2020, but the three best teams in each event at the 3×3 World Cup will book their spots at the final Olympic Games Qualifying Tournament.
+There was no direct qualification from this tournament to Tokyo 2020, but the three best teams in each event at the 3×3 World Cup booked their spots at the final Olympic Games Qualifying Tournament.

 What?
 ICF Canoe Slalom World Championships

 A total of 58 Olympic places across the four events in this discipline were up for grabs when the Canoe Slalom World Championships visited the Spanish town of La Seu d'Urgell, near the Andorran border.
 The Parc Olímpic del Segre, where competition took place, also hosted canoe slalom events at the Barcelona 1992 Olympic Games.